jesperancinha/jeorg-spring-master-test-drives/docs/index.md

 Please use this repo for your studies only if you already have enough baggage from the Spring Framework.
 We will avoid paying attention to basic Spring concepts.

-Please have a look at our page where the description of the in-depth subjects investigated and related web resources are provided: [Technology](./Technology.md).

-Also, please check our [Reminders](./reminders/Reminders.md) page, where short descriptions are presented in a flash card fashion for specific theoretical aspects of the Spring Framework.
+Also, please check our [Reminders](./reminders/index.md) page, where short descriptions are presented in a flash card fashion for specific theoretical aspects of the Spring Framework.

-We all know, in a way, what Spring Boot is, but sometimes it is very important to explain what it actually is.
-Find more in our [Spring Boot](./reminders/SpringBoot.md) section.

 João Esperancinha 2021/05/22